arjungandhi/3001-Ubuntu-Install/README.md

 A: No. The communication protocal the arm uses requires it to be run on "bare metal" anything else will be too slow.

 Q: Can I use the Ubuntu subsystem for Linux?  <br/>
 A: No for the same protocal reasons as above.
+Also why.

 Q: I don't have enough space on my computer to install Ubuntu  <br />
 A: It's 50gb to install ubuntu, do your best to backup and remove old files, photos, etc.